 Confused yet?
 It’s a complex topic.
 But before we dive deeper let’s take a step back and talk more about why loudness matters, and what it even IS in the first place.

 Loudness is one of those things that listeners only notice if it's bad.
-And that’s exactly why it matters.

-Lastly, different podcast platforms, like Spotify and Apple Podcasts, have their own audio standards.
+4. Lastly, different podcast platforms, like Spotify and Apple Podcasts, have their own audio standards.
 By sticking to loudness standards, podcasts ensure they're perfect for any platform, always sounding their best.

 Loudness refers to the perceived intensity or volume of a sound to the human ear.
 Unlike pure volume, which can be measured objectively using instruments, loudness is subjective and can vary based on the listener's experience and the sound's frequency and duration.

-Consider two scenarios: A host who randomly bursts out laughing and the steady voiceover of a storyteller.
 The burst of laughter represents peak loudness, a brief moment where the sound spikes to its highest intensity.
 In contrast, the storyteller's consistent voice represents constant loudness.

-One things thats important to understand about audio normalization is that streaming platforms will automatically normalize your audio whether you do or not.
+Like it or not, streaming platforms will automatically normalize your audio whether you do or not.
 For example, if you upload a podcast at -4 LUFS to Spotify and think it’s going to sound WAY louder than everyone else’s file, think again.
+Spotify will automatically normalize your audio to -14 LUFS.
+This goes for almost all major platforms now, including Apple Podcasts, YouTube, Amazon Music, and many others.

 Before normalization became a thing, people used to think that a song sounded better if it was louder.
 So, a lot of audio engineers wanted to make mixes really loud to make the track stand out.
 But now, like it or not, things have changed, and normalization is here to stay.